fcador/PandoraToolKit/Readme.md

 Usage
 -----
 PandoraConsent will show right after the loading of the DOM.
-For PandoraPlayer and PandoraInfo, you will need an element as trigger, with the correct class value (pandora-i-open or pandora-d-open).
+For PandoraDisplay and PandoraInfo, you will need an element as trigger, with the correct class value (pandora-i-open or pandora-d-open).
 ```html
 <!DOCTYPE html>
 <html lang="fr">